The Secret to Boosting Your English Fluency? Pick Up a Book

 Try to guess the words before you look them up in a dictionary.
 Remember, the first time you see it, you just want to start to recognize it.
 Use a dictionary if you come across the word several times.
 Look it up in a dictionary, this will help you understand the meaning of the word and how it is used in context.

-Remember, the key to improving your English through reading is to be consistent, and patient, and to enjoy the process.
+The key to improving your English through reading is to be consistent, and patient, and to enjoy the process.
 What are you reading in English at the moment?